 Finding your Risk

-Many things can affect your risk appetite, including your current income, family situation, or simply aging.
+Many things can affect your risk appetite, including your current income, family situation, or simply ageing.
 Understanding your risk appetite helps you avoid being caught by a volatile market, where panic can lead to poorly timed and sometimes costly decisions.

 Assistance is on hand in the form of advice to help you navigate your approach to risk.
 Here at My Pension Expert, we’ll help you calculate your risk appetite and find the right retirement products for you.
 We’ll make tailored recommendations to suit your needs; for some, this could be a higher-risk portfolio, and for others, a low-risk annuity.